 - Grab your bone broth (preferably chicken for its stellar immune boosting properties) and drink one to two mugs daily as soon as you start to feel run down.
 Or, make a batch of my immune boosting soup.
 That stuff really works.
 If you don’t have bone broth on hand and don’t want to make it, you can order it here.
 It’s great to have at the ready in the freezer for these emergency situations!

 - Begin taking oil of oregano, 2 capsules 2-3 times daily.
-You can also take a few drops of oregano essential oil, but be careful about which brand you use.
+I prefer the capsules, but you can also take a few drops of oregano essential oil (it burns though).
+But be careful about which brand you use.
 I use and like Young Living.

 - If you have Thieves oil, take 2 drops of that twice daily.